alaudet/raspi-sump/README.md

 # Raspi-Sump

 Raspi-Sump is a sump pit water level monitoring system for the Raspberry Pi.
-It uses an ultrasonic sensor to continuously measure water depth, logs all readings to a local SQLite database, sends email or Mastodon alerts if the water reaches a critical level, and provides a built-in web interface for monitoring and administration.
+It uses an ultrasonic sensor to continuously measure water depth, logs all readings to a local SQLite database, sends email (email to SMS recommended) or Mastodon alerts if the water reaches a critical level, and provides a built-in web interface for monitoring and administration.

 ![Homepage screenshot](betatesting/screenshots/homepage%20dark.png)